zacwong2151/tp/docs/DeveloperGuide.md

    1. Open the event show window of the first event using `eshow 1` and minimize it.

-   1. Navigate back to the main window and exit from it using the `exit` command.
+   1. Navigate back to the main window and exit from it using the `exit` command. <br>
-        Expected: The main window and all minimized windows should close at the same time.
+   Expected: The main window and all minimized windows should close automatically.

 ### Deleting a volunteer

 1. Deleting a volunteer while all volunteers are being shown

-   1. Prerequisites: List all volunteers using the `list` command.
+   1. Prerequisites: List all volunteers using the `vlist` command.
 Multiple volunteers in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `vdelete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First volunteer is deleted from the list.
+Details of the deleted volunteer shown in the result display.

-   1. Test case: `delete 0`<br>
+   3. Test case: `vdelete 0`<br>
       Expected: No volunteer is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `vdelete`, `vdelete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+### Listing all events

+1. Listing all events when current event list panel is filtered.

+   1. Prerequisites:

+      1. The list of events should have at least 1 event.
+Otherwise, add in some events using the `ecreate` command.

+      2. Perform `efind n/abc` to get a filtered event list panel (can consist of 0 or more events).

+   2. Test case: `elist` <br> Expected: Event list panel displays all events.
+Success message is shown in the result display.

+   3. Test case: `elist abc` <br> Expected: Similar to previous.

+### Reading an individual feature

+1. Showing an event for the first time.

+   1. Prerequisite: The event list panel should be displaying at least 1 event.

+   2. Test case: `eshow 1` <br> Expected: A pop-up window appears, showing all information of the event.
+Result display shows the name of event being shown.

+   3. Test case: `eshow` <br> Expected: Error message for invalid command format is shown in the result display.

+   4. Test case: `eshow 0` <br> Expected: Similar to previous.

+   5. Test case: `eshow x` (where x is larger than the list size) <br> Expected: Error message for invalid event index is shown in the result display.

+### Listing all events joined by a volunteer

+1. Listing all events joined by a volunteer when all events are being shown.

+   1. Prerequisite: The volunteer list panel should be displaying at least 1 volunteer.

+   2. Test case: `vliste 1` <br> Expected: Event list panel displays all events joined by volunteer at index 1.
+Name of volunteer and number of events joined is shown in the result display.

+   3. Test case: `vliste` <br> Expected: No change in event list panel.
+Error message for invalid command format is shown in the result display.

+   4. Test case: `vliste 0` <br> Expected: Similar to previous.

+   5. Test case: `vlist x` (where x is larger than the list size) <br> Expected: No change in event list panel.
+Error message for invalid volunteer index is shown in the result display.

 ### Saving data